prince916/SnakeGame/README.md

 # SnakeGame
-This is a basic game
+This is a basic Snake game that we everyone has definitely played in his/her childhood in Nokia phone